Rrantisi/ReadMe-Books-App/README.md

 - On the books page, you'll be able to navigate through major coding languages categories.
 - Each category, when clicked, will fetch 10 books related to that subject.
 - You can also access the Search page to search for any book.
 - Each book displayed in our app is clickable.
-Once clicked, you can view more details about the book and will also have the option to preview the book.
+Once clicked, you can view more details about the book and will also have the option to preview the book content

 ![ReadMe-App](/src/images/1.png)